-Remote execution on Linux, for instance, requires an open SSH port, and not all organizations are willing to have this port exposed.
+As a practical example, remote execution on Linux requires an open SSH port.
+Not all organizations are willing to leave this port exposed.

-Your execution environment in not necessarily built for idempotency.
-Ansible, for instance, provides a level of idempotency.
-Using Fabric or Capistrano requires managing the idempotency process within the tasks themselves (I.e. you would have to make sure that running the same task again, whether upon success or failure, will not affect the state of the servers).
-That is, obviously, not a simple problem to overcome.
+The execution environment is not necessarily built for idempotency.
+Ansible, for example, provides a certain level of idempotency.
+Fabric or Capistrano require management of the idempotency process within the tasks themselves (e.g you are responsible for making sure that running the same task again – regardless of success or failure – will not affect the server state).
+This is not an easy issue to overcome.

-Your server can only be managed if a connection from the management server to your hosts is available.
-That means that upon connection failure you can’t control the state of your servers.
+Managing your server is only possible if a connection from the management server to the host is available.
+In the case of a connection failure, you are unable to control the state of your servers.

 You Don’t Have Any Agents

-In particular, note that two major aspects often debated in the context of remote execution are security and agent functionality.
-However, these both can be viewed as a double-edged sword.
+Two often debated aspects of remote execution are security and agent functionality, though these can both be viewed as double-edged swords.

-With security this is because, on the one hand, some claim that security is compromised when you remotely execute commands due to SSH port exposure.
-That being said, the other camp asserts that anything that requires installation comes with a security tradeoff as well – since you’re only as secure as the software you’re installing, and its access to your server.
+From a security standpoint, this is because while some claim security is compromised in remote execution due to SSH port exposure, others say that anything requiring installation brings a security tradeoff – you’re only as secure as the software you’re installing, and the access it has to your server.

 How it Works

-Fabric provides an abstraction above managing the lists of servers to execute commands on; configuring the SSH connection parameters (agent forwarding, timeouts, retries, users, passwords, ssh keys, disabling known hosts, and much more); configuring server specific-roles and more.
+With Fabric, there is a layer of abstraction above managing server lists to execute commands on, to configure the SSH connection parameters (timeouts, retries, agent forwarding, users, passwords, disabling known hosts, SSH keys, and more), to configure server-specific roles, and more.

-The above will list all servers defined under the aforementioned roles, and will execute (either serially or in parallel, depending on the configuration provided to Fabric) the above commands on them.
+The above will provide a list of all servers defined under aforementioned roles, then execute (either in parallel or serially, depending upon the configuration provided) the above commands on them.

-In this example, the servers for each role are statically set.
+In this example, the servers for each role are static.

 An example with a bit more complexity than Fabric’s default implementation, is a Python module called fabric-aws written by the folks at EverythingMe, which is an extension for Fabric.
 It enables you to configure auto-scaling groups (even from CloudFormation), specific instances, or instances based on filters for execution.
 See the code snippet below for how we use this for deploying Hubot, our ChatOps bot.

-In the context of Cloudify, our Fabric plugin allows us to remotely execute commands on hosts without having to install our agent on them.
+The Cloudify Fabric plugin allows remote execution commands on hosts without having to install the Cloudify agent on them.

-- Writing commands directly in your TOSCA blueprint
+- Write commands directly in your TOSCA blueprint

-- Providing a file with Fabric tasks that you will be able to then execute
+- Provide a file with Fabric tasks, which you can then execute

-- Providing a Python module installed somewhere on your manager that contains the required task, that will then execute it
+- Provide a Python module installed somewhere on the manager that contains the task and will then execute it

-This is useful because you can manage your entire infrastructure using only the Cloudify manager.
-This way, companies with stricter policies for installing agents no longer have to deal with that decision., and can take advantage of all of the benefits of remote execution.
+This approach is useful because the entire infrastructure can be managed using only the Cloudify Manager.
+This makes it an approachable option for companies with more strict policies for installing agents, as they can take advantage of the benefits of remote execution.